Dr. Nathalie von Siemens:

 © Goethe-Institut, Photographer: Andreas Wrobbel

-Rolf Huber (right), Member of the Board of Directors at Siemens Stiftung
+Rolf Huber (right), Member of the Board of Directors of Siemens Stiftung

 »Thank you, Nathalie, for the time we spent together on the Board of Directors.
 With your clever ideas, clear analysis, and good humor, you enriched the work of our foundation.
 Together, we created new approaches and projects that advance sustainable societal development.
 In these, our focus was always on the people.
 Our most important tools: innovative technologies and entrepreneurial courage.«